paulmuenzner/backupserver/README.md

 -   EMAIL_PROVIDER_HOST: Hostname of the email provider.
 -   EMAIL_ADDRESS_SENDER_BACKUP: Sender email address for backup notifications.
 -   EMAIL_ADDRESS_RECEIVER_BACKUP: Receiver email address for backup notifications.
+-   MONGODB_USERNAME: Username as part of your MongoDB connection string if needed.
+Read more on [mongodb.com](https://www.mongodb.com/docs/manual/reference/connection-string/).
+-   MONGODB_PASSWORD: Password as part of your MongoDB connection string if needed.
+Read more on [mongodb.com](https://www.mongodb.com/docs/manual/reference/connection-string/).

 #### Important Note